DGSENZEN/dva-c02-course/README.md

 # DVA-C02 Course

-A 5-week, 20-hour blended course designed for anyone to master AWS Developer Associate concepts through hands-on labs, real-world case studies, and targeted readings.
+An approximate 5-week, 20-hour blended course designed for anyone to master AWS Developer Associate concepts through hands-on labs, real-world case studies, and targeted readings.
 Students will leave with both the credential and the practical skills necessary to excel as cloud developers.

 ---